 Speak with your Course or Programme Organiser during Week 1 of the semester to tell them that you want to be a Programme Rep. They may hold an informal election in Week 2 so think about how you would explain to other students why you want to be a Rep so you can be elected.
 If this does not happen or you have any questions about the process in your School, speak to your School Office, Graduate School or equivalent.

-The Students' Association and the University are committed to student representation and the enhancement of the student experience, as shown in the jointly published Student Engagement Statement and the Student Partnership Agreement which is currently being developed.
+The Students' Association and the University are committed to student representation and the enhancement of the student experience, as shown in the jointly published Student Partnership Agreement.